byanto/fintrackr/api-gateway/docs/implementation-plan.md

 *   **Epic 4: Gateway Hardening & Observability:** Add logging, health checks, and potentially rate limiting and circuit breaking to make the gateway robust and production-ready.
 *   **Epic 5: Unified API Documentation:** Configure the gateway to aggregate and display OpenAPI (Swagger) documentation from all downstream services.
 *   **Epic 6: Containerization:** Package the application as a container image for consistent deployment.
+*   **Epic 7: Centralized Configuration:** Connect the gateway to the central config server to externalize its configuration.